The Minimum Regularized Covariance Determinant estimator: Concluding remarks

 \section{Concluding remarks}

-In this paper we generalize the Minimum Covariance Determinant estimation approach of \citet{rousseeuw1985multivariate} to higher dimensions, by regularizing the sample covariance matrices of subsets before minimizing their determinant.
+In this paper we generalized the Minimum Covariance Determinant (MCD) estimation approach of \citet{rousseeuw1985multivariate} to higher dimensions, by regularizing the sample covariance matrices of subsets before minimizing their determinant.
 The resulting Minimum Regularized Covariance Determinant (MRCD) estimator is well-conditioned by construction, even when $p>n$, and preserves the good robustness of the MCD.
-We were able to construct a fast algorithm for the MRCD by generalizing the C-step used by the MCD, and proving that this generalized C-step is guaranteed to reduce the covariance determinant.
+We constructed a fast algorithm for the MRCD by generalizing the C-step used by the MCD, and proving that this generalized C-step is guaranteed to reduce the covariance determinant.
 We verified the performance of the MRCD estimator in an extensive simulation study including both clean and contaminated data.
-The simulation study also confirms that the MRCD can be interpreted as a generalization of the MCD, because when $n$ is sufficiently large compared to $p$ and the MCD is well-conditioned the regularization parameter in MRCD becomes zero so the MRCD estimate coincides with the MCD.
+The simulation study also confirmed that the MRCD can be interpreted as a generalization of the MCD.
+When $n$ is sufficiently large compared to $p$ and the MCD is well-conditioned, the regularization parameter in MRCD becomes zero and the MRCD estimate coincides with the MCD.
 Finally, we illustrated the use of the MRCD for outlier detection and robust regression on two fat data applications from chemistry and criminology, for which $p>n/2$.

-We believe that the MRCD is a valuable addition to the tool set for robust multivariate analysis, especially in high dimensions.
-We look forward to further research on its use in principal component analysis where the original MCD has proved useful~\citep{Croux:PCAMCD,Hubert:ROBPCA}, and analogously in factor analysis~\citep{Pison:RobFA}, classification~\citep{Hubert:Discrim}, clustering~\citep{Hardin:ClusteringMCD}, multivariate regression~\citep{Rousseeuw:MCDreg}, penalized maximum likelihood estimation \citep{croux2012} and other multivariate techniques.
+We believe that the MRCD is a valuable addition to the tool set for robust multivariate analysis, especially in high dimensions. {Thanks to the function CovMrcd in the R package {\it rrcov} of \citet{rrcov}, practitioners and academics can easily implement our methodology in practice.} We look forward to further research on its use in principal component analysis where the original MCD has proved useful~\citep{Croux:PCAMCD,Hubert:ROBPCA}, and analogously in factor analysis~\citep{Pison:RobFA}, classification~\citep{Hubert:Discrim}, clustering~\citep{Hardin:ClusteringMCD}, multivariate regression~\citep{Rousseeuw:MCDreg}, penalized maximum likelihood estimation \citep{croux2012} and other multivariate techniques.
 A further research topic is to study the finite sample distribution of the robust distances computed from the MRCD.
 Our experiments have shown that the usual chi-square and F-distribution results for the MCD distances \citep{hardin2005distribution} are no longer good approximations when $p$ is large relatively to $n$.
 A better approximation would be useful for improving the accuracy of the MRCD by reweighting.